-The maritime education conforming to the STCW Convention is designed to achieve the minimum international level to operate ships safely.
-To achieve a Higher Standard of skills within digitalisation, green technologies, leadership and other transversal skills, the basic maritime training must change to reflect this.
+Maritime education conforming to the STCW Convention is designed to achieve the minimum international level to operate ships safely.
+Basic maritime training must reflect this to achieve a higher standard of skills within digitalisation, green technologies, leadership, and other transversal skills.

-Currently, the STCW requirement to become a navigator or engineer at the management level is in some countries achieved in a minimum of two years of education plus sea time. (see report D1.1.2).
-More extended educational programmes are available where the STCW minimum requirements for a navigator or engineer officers are part of a three-year bachelor's degree programme.
-Even a small number of Master programmes of this kind are available (report D1.2.2).
+Currently, in some countries, the STCW requirement to become a navigator or engineer at the management level is achieved in a minimum of two years of education plus sea time. (see report D1.1.2).
+More extended educational programmes are available where the STCW minimum requirements for a navigator or engineer officer are part of a three-year bachelor's degree programme.
+A small number of Master's programmes of this kind are available (report D1.2.2).

-It is believed and likely that traditionally, a shorter education is more attractive than a more comprehensive education for the student candidates aspiring to become seafarers, provided that the same level of formally required seagoing competence is reached.
+It is believed, and likely that traditionally, a shorter education is more attractive than a more comprehensive education for the student candidates aspiring to become seafarers - provided that the same level of formally required seagoing competence is reached.
 This pattern is not so clear concerning genders.
-A trend of females choosing more comprehensive educations over shorter has led to a higher number of females with higher education than males since 2017 in Norway12.
+In Norway, a trend of females choosing more comprehensive education over shorter programmes has led to a higher number of females with higher education than males since 2017.
 This can be seen from the data collected in D1.2.2, where the ratio of candidates completing BSc degree programmes vs non-BSc degree programmes is one to three.
-There seems to be no significant difference as to what level - operational or management - is possible between the two types of educational programmes.
-Being at the very beginning of their career, it is not likely that all of them foresee a development where they want to transition to land-based jobs.
+There seems to be no significant difference between the two educational programmes in what level - operational or management - is a possible outcome.
+Being at the very beginning of their career, it is not likely that all students foresee a development where they want to transition to land-based jobs.

-In this landscape, we know that for the maritime industry to stay competitive in the future, more seafarers need to make the transition to land-based jobs and that this transition must be supported by suitable competence programmes delivered to the seafarers either during their primary education or as additional training while working at sea.
+In this scenario, we know that for the maritime industry to stay competitive in the future, more seafarers need to make the transition to land-based jobs and that this transition must be supported by suitable competence programmes delivered to the seafarers either during their primary education or as additional training while working at sea.

 A longer education is necessary to reach a higher competence level during basic education, lasting three or four years.
 It should not be made mandatory.
-The shortest possible route to becoming a seafarer should not be removed, but the advantages of the longer education enabling a smooth transition to land-based shipping industries should be promoted.
+The shortest possible route to becoming a seafarer should not be removed.
+However, the advantages of longer education enabling a smooth transition to land-based shipping industries should be promoted.
 Its rewards should be highlighted to prospective student candidates.

-Additionally, employees that acquire a broad set of competencies - whether it updates or upgrades to their set of skills - are more likely to achieve their full potential13.
-In our reports D1.1.2 and D1.1.3, we have researched current and future skills needs, summarised in the report D1.2.1, and it is clear that the training programmes for seafarers need to change to accommodate the findings to meet future needs.
+Additionally, employees that acquire a broad set of competencies - whether updating or upgrading their skills - are more likely to achieve their full potential .
+In our reports D1.1.2 and D1.1.3, we have researched current and future skills needs, summarised in report D1.2.1, and it is clear that the training programmes for seafarers need to change to accommodate the findings to meet future needs.
+This does not mean that all seafarers should aquire the broader set of competencies, but rather that there need to be two educational paths - a shorter one that fulfils the minimum requirements and a longer one, as outlined in this report.

-Sharing of work tasks and distribution of skills
+7.2 Sharing of work tasks and distribution of skills

 In 1997, IMO adopted a resolution setting out its vision, principles, and goals for the human element.
-The human element affects maritime safety, security and marine environmental protection involving the entire set of human activities performed by ships' crews, shore-based management, regulatory bodies, and others.
+The human element affects maritime safety, security and marine environmental protection involving the entire human activities performed by ships' crews, shore-based management, regulatory bodies, and others.
 All need to cooperate to address human element issues effectively.